-The optional battery package provides an intrinsically safe battery pack that can replace the power supply.
-The battery is approved for use in hazardous environments and provides up to 50 hours of continuous operation in a four by 350Ω load cell system.
 The battery pack is ideal for limited use operations such as bench scales and platform scales.
 A low battery LED annunciator indicates when the battery needs to be recharged (see Figure 2-2).
-The recommended initial battery charge time is 14 hours.
+The recommended initial battery charge time is 10 hours.